Microsoft/azure-docs.cs-cz/articles/role-based-access-control/tutorial-custom-role-cli.md

 ---
-title: Kurz – vytvoření vlastní role pro prostředky Azure pomocí rozhraní příkazového řádku Azure | Dokumentace Microsoftu
+title: Tutorial - Create a custom role for Azure resources using Azure CLI
-description: Začínáme s vytvářením vlastní role pro prostředky Azure pomocí Azure CLI.
+description: Get started creating a custom role for Azure resources using Azure CLI in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon